ana-balica/ana-balica.github.io/_posts/2018-09-08-empathetic-bug-report.md

 But even we (engineers, product owners, designers) make this mistake every so often.

 That's not the biggest issue though.
-What matters more is phasing.
+What matters more is phrasing.
 The assentive tone of the sentence sends a subtle message.
 It somewhat implies that the feature X doesn't work regardless of circumstances, for all users and the whole team managed to spend a couple days work and ship nothing.